thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

    - \{context}: replaced with the Db Context type name.
    - \{database}: replaced with the database name.

+The following settings can be configured per entity type:

+- **IgnoredProperties**: To indicate the entity's properties (columns) to be ignored on the audit logs.
+- **OverrideProperties**: To indicate constant values to override properties on the audit logs.
+- **FormatProperties**: To indicate replacement functions for the property's values on the audit logs.

-Change the settings by decorating your DbContext with the `AuditDbContext` attribute, for example:
+Change the settings for a DbContext by decorating it with the `AuditDbContext` attribute, for example:

 ```c#
 [AuditDbContext(Mode = AuditOptionMode.OptOut, IncludeEntityObjects = false, AuditEventType = "{database}_{context}" )]